Cirkit Designer Logo

 Introduction

 The 1NA219 Current Sensor by Texas Instruments (TI) is a precision device designed to measure the flow of electric current in a circuit.
 It provides an output signal proportional to the current level, enabling accurate monitoring and control of electrical systems.
-This sensor is ideal for applications requiring high accuracy and low power consumption.
+This sensor is widely used in applications requiring current measurement, such as battery management systems, power supplies, motor control, and energy monitoring.

 Explore Projects Built with CURRENT SENSOR